lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ```
 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_45_0.png.jpg"
-   figcaption="Figure 18.
-Segmentation results over samples in the BCCD dataset using Morphological operators." %}
+   caption="Segmentation results over samples in the BCCD dataset using Morphological operators." %}

 ```python
 histogram_objects(props)
 ```
 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_46_0.png.jpg"
-   figcaption="Figure 19.
-Histograms of areas detected in objects in each image." %}
+   caption="Histograms of areas detected in objects in each image." %}

 The segmentation results over samples in the BCCD dataset are shown in Fig. 18 and Fig. 19.
 Through inspection, we notice this strategy is robust against small grains in the image, and correctly segments red blood cells presenting light-shaded interiors.
 It also automatically ignores the background and does not interpret its regions as new objects --- through the usage of Otsu's method {% cite otsu4310076 %} ---.
 Notwithstanding, long cell chains (which are smashed against each other) are incorrectly segmented as a single object, regardless of their color differences (an effect observed in the first, second, third, fifth, ninth and tenth images).